 Good light is needed for all Anthurium's, but you should avoid direct sunlight otherwise the leaves will go brown and crispy.

 Anthurium's don't like dryness at the roots, but occasional experiences of this won't be a deal breaker.
 For best results use tepid soft water and try to keep the soil at least slightly moist at all times.

 The plant will need a reasonable level of humidity in order to thrive.
-The majority of homes should be suitable but if you have very dry air, regular misting will help with this in addition to helping prevent dust from building up on the leaves.
+The majority of homes should be suitable but if you've very dry air, regular misting will help, in addition to helping prevent dust from building up on the leaves.

 In order to thrive indoors Anthurium's need warmth and humidity

-Look to repot your Anthurium every couple of years in Spring if needed.
-When it comes to the potting medium no special requirements are needed, normal potting soil is completely fine, although adding small amounts of bark or perlite to the mix will be beneficial and help prevent drainage problems.
+Look to repot your Anthurium every couple of years in Spring if it's needed.
+When it comes to the potting medium no special requirements are needed, normal potting soil or houseplant compost is completely fine, although adding small amounts of bark or perlite to the mix will be beneficial and help prevent drainage problems.

 You can remove any offsets that have grown when you repot your plant.
 However the primary reason Anthurium's are so expensive is because they take a long time to grow into an attractive looking sized plant.
 So bear this in mind if you are attempting to expand your collection through propagation as it could be some years before the offsets start flowering.